 The Public Affairs Committee is responsible for reviewing and recommending NAMA positions on policy matters, acting as liaison with TBMA, MSRB, GFOA, SEC, IRS, and other regulatory and governmental entities related to public finance policy, providing testimony when appropriate on industry-wide issues, and facilitating the involvement of the association on issues of industry-wide concern.

-The Standards, Ethics and Certification Committee administers the CIPMA exam, sets and coordinates continuing education standards, acts as a hearing board for alleged ethical violations, promotes a strong standard of ethics among NAMA members and reviews and updates the NAMA Code of Ethics as required.
+The Testing, Ethics and Standards Committee administers the CIPMA exam, sets and coordinates continuing education standards, acts as a hearing board for alleged ethical violations, promotes a strong standard of ethics among NAMA members and reviews and updates the NAMA Code of Ethics as required.